What is life insurance and how does it work?

 Each policy offers a mix of benefits and has its own rate of return, so it’s wise to ask a trusted financial advisor which approach suits your situation best.

 For example, an elderly couple might be more inclined to take out either burial insurance or a survivorship policy that covers them both.
+Additionally, some individuals opt for the unique features of indexed universal life insurance, which ties the policy's cash value growth to a specific financial index.

 How much does life insurance cost?